Elements

 </div>

-<% end %>Or render a single nested element by loading it from the nested_elements collection by element name.
+<% end %>Or render a single nested element.

 <%= element_view_for(article) do |el| %>